Snow Entrepreneurs

 Skye Riggs

-Ripple
+Ripple Opportunities

-Ripple is an online platform and community that facilitates meaningful careers and civic engagement for young people.
+Ripple Opportunities is an online platform and community that facilitates meaningful careers and civic engagement for young people.
 Through Ripple, young people find opportunities, build skills and confidence, and grow their network of support to help shape the world around them and transition into secure, future-focussed work.
 Ripple helps young people build a portfolio of experience, tapping into a focus on values and purpose, as well as active participation in society.

 Skye grew up in a small rural community on Kangaroo Island, where the values of participation and collective action as a lever for impact were role-modeled to her from a young age.
 From selling cups of tea from the end of her farm driveway, she became a Youth Ambassador for World Vision and worked in non-profits, the music industry, government and at Airbnb.
 She also founded Y Vote, which galvanised significant increases in youth voter enrolment and participation in the 2016 election.
 Skye and fellow Ripple founder Tim Middlemiss were listed by former US President Obama as two of 60 Next Generation Leaders.
 Skye is motivated to empower all young people, regardless of their backgrounds, to contribute to society in meaningful ways.